I love Olympic ice skating.

 - It is about preparing like a champion because you know you are a champion.

-Thus the gold medal winner is you if you believe it to be the case.
+Therefore, the gold medal winner is you, if you are up for the challenge.

 Nobody is going to hand you your gold medal, just like nobody is going to hand you a valuable spot in their PA school.

 It may be true that if you are an exceptionally brilliant valedictorian with stellar scores and an abundance of honors and awards under your belt, or if you are a snowboarder with lots of media attention you may have an easier path.
-But, as we saw in the Olympics, even the most respected and talked about athletes can fall on the half-pipe.
+But, as we saw in the Olympics, even the most celebrated athletes can fall on the half-pipe.

 So you must prepare and expect to win the gold.